Anaya05Wilson/design-ex/README.md

 Just navigate

 ## **Steps to run**
-It's just a simple html, css site.
 You can just navigate through it.

 ## **Acknowledgements**
 Give credit to any resources, tutorials, libraries helped you build your project.